wltechblog/thingino-installers/wyze-cam-3/README.md

 Camera can be found at https://amzn.to/3zK7DoS Installation video at https://youtu.be/SX637mrp0R0

+# YOU MAY NEED TO DOWNGRADCE YOUR CAMERA'S FIRMWARE
+Newer versions of Wyze firmware no longer work with the installer.
+Please downgrade your device to 4.36.9.139 before attempting to flash. if it is not available in your app, you can find old firmware here: https://github.com/kohrar/Wyze-Firmwares/tree/master/v3

 # Installation Steps

 1. Format your SD card to fat32 (not exfat!)